Major (film)

 Major had limited theatrical release on 24 May 2022 in selected cities across India and it was released worldwide on 3 June 2022.
-The film received critical acclaim for its screenplay, direction, emotional weight, cinematography, action sequences, score and performances (especially Sesh).
-It became a commercial success grossing ₹64-66 crore worldwide and is one of the highest grossing Telugu films of 2022.
-The Hindi version is featured at the 53rd International Film Festival of India in the Indian Panorama section.In addition to being filmed in Telugu and Hindi, the film was also dubbed in Malayalam.
+The film received critical acclaim from critics praising the direction, screenplay, writing, emotional weight, score, cinematography, action sequences, and cast performances (particularly that of Sesh) and eventually became a commercial success grossing ₹64-66 crore worldwide and is one of the highest grossing Telugu films of 2022.
+The Hindi version is featured at the 53rd International Film Festival of India in the Indian Panorama section.
+In addition to being filmed in Telugu and Hindi, the film was also dubbed in Malayalam.
+It also won the state Gaddar Award for Third Best Feature Film.